Submissions for the 2018 grant are now CLOSED

 2. Fill out the online Other Worlds Austin Dan O’Bannon Filmmaking Award Application Form here: http://www.otherworldsaustin.com/grant-application

-3. Email your supporting material to firstname.lastname@example.org including:
+4. Email supporting material to firstname.lastname@example.org including:

-- Project personnel (key bios not to exceed 1 page)
+Project personnel (key bios 1 page max)

-- Treatment, Script or Outline
+Treatment, Script or Outline

-- Optional: Additional support materials (letters of recommendation, storyboards, etc.)
+Optional: Additional support materials (letters of recommendation, storyboards, etc.)

 All attachments must be in PDF form.

-2016 ELIGIBILITY AND RESTRICTIONS
+2018 ELIGIBILITY AND RESTRICTIONS

-- Application must be made by the creative author of the final work.
+Application must be made by the creative author of the final work.
 This is typically defined as the director.
 Producers, editors, crew people, and writers who are not in creative control of the final project are not eligible to apply.
 Awards will not be made to organizations.
-The applicant name(s) will appear with the project on all publicity materials when the 2016 grant recipient is announced.
+The applicant name(s) will appear with the project on all publicity materials when the 2018 grant recipient is announced.

 The project must be Science Fiction.
 Wondering if your project is SciFi?
 Check out: http://www.otherworldsaustin.com/what-is-scifi

-- Projects must be independent productions.
+Projects must be independent productions.
 “Independent production” means a production under the artistic, budgetary and editorial control of the individual owning copyright.
 No consideration will be given to industrial or promotional pieces or “works-for-hire.”
 Primarily episodic works (television shows, web series) also will not be considered.
 Projects that have received funding from an outside corporation or production company, whether or not they have any artistic control, will not be considered.
 This grant is intended for a filmmaker raising their own money to make their own film to show on the festival circuit.

-- Application must be for the production or post-production stages.
+Application must be for the production or post-production stages.
 No consideration will be given for applications requesting pre-production or development funds.